Counselling, Mental Health and Accessibility

 The Student Counselling, Mental Health and Accessibility Service includes four teams who provide practical, emotional and specialist disability related support to our students.

 As a result of the evolving situation regarding Coronavirus (COVID-19) and following government guidance, the Student Counselling, Mental Health and Accessibility Service will be offering remote support for the foreseeable future.

-We offer a range offer services to meet diverse, individual needs and support you to manage your wellbeing and fulfil your potential.
+We offer a range offer services to meet diverse, individual needs and support you to manage your wellbeing and fulfil your potential whilst studying.
 You can find additional advice to support your studies and wellbeing on our Moodle page.
 For information about our teams and how we can support you, please see below.
 If you are unsure which team you need, please contact any of us and we will be happy guide you.

 Student Counselling team

 Our expert counselling team on hand should you feel that you would benefit from working confidentially with a professional to gain a better understanding of difficulties you may be experiencing and learn how to manage your psychological health.
 For more information, visit our Counselling page.